-This section describes the serial interface for Alaska Rail's SmartScanNG2 systems.
+This section describes the serial interface for the SmartScanNG2 systems.
 It covers how to enter or change the system parameters.
-It is necessary to go through a complete set up the first time a SmartScanNG2 system is installed at a new site.
+It is necessary to go through a complete setup the first time a SmartScanNG2 system is installed at a new site.
 (If this is a double-track site, you also need to do this for the other SmartScanNG2 system.)
 After that, the processor (in the Controller module) retains the setup information in flash memory.
 During a power outage, no setup information is lost.